The Cal Poly Extended Education Cyber Bootcamp

 Through the Cal Poly Extended Education Cyber Bootcamp powered by Fullstack Academy, you’ll gain the tools to land a job in one of the world’s fastest-growing industries—all in 12-26 weeks.

 Program at a Glance

 Cybersecurity protects the sensitive digital information of companies and their consumers from online attacks.
 Those working in cybersecurity are quick thinking, able to assess risks, and adaptive at staying ahead of vulnerabilities in systems.
 The cybersecurity field offers robust career and financial opportunities and plenty of available jobs.
 Cybersecurity professionals have the potential to earn more as they obtain higher security clearances and certifications.

 The Demand for Cyber Talent

 Nationally, there are over half a million cyber jobs that employers are trying to fill.
-Businesses actively seeking cybersecurity professionals span across all industries and sizes, and they include high-tech employers like Google, Facebook, and Amazon, to name a few.
+Businesses actively seeking cybersecurity professionals span all industries, and they include high-tech employers like Google, Facebook, and Amazon, to name a few.

-These companies are hiring for roles like Cybersecurity Specialist, Network Security Engineer, and Vulnerability Analyst.
+These companies are hiring for roles like IT Help Desk Specialist, Systems Support Specialist, and Cybersecurity Analyst.
 Grads studying at the Cal Poly Extended Ed Cyber Bootcamp curriculum have been hired for all of these roles—and more.

 Bootcamp Application & Start Dates

-Fullstack Academy is one of the longest-running and most successful bootcamps in the nation, with incredible student reviews, years of experience in education, and impressive graduate outcomes.
+Fullstack Academy is one of the longest-running and most reputable bootcamp providers in the nation, with incredible student reviews, years of experience in education, and impressive graduate outcomes.

 Now, it brings its hands-on learning approach to the Cal Poly Extended Education Cyber Bootcamp to develop professionals to fight the global threat of cybercrime.